okoroandrew/okoroandrew.github.io/_pages/service.md

 author_profile: true
 ---

-## Research Infrastructure & Community Service

-### Data Annotation & Curation

-**SpectrumX Very Large Array (VLA) Data Annotation Lead** (July 2024 - Present)
-Leading the annotation effort for 4 terabytes of spectrum data collected at the VLA in New Mexico.
-Working with the SpectrumX AI/ML working group to label transmitter signatures and ambient noise patterns.
-This annotated dataset will be made publicly available through SpectrumX's Spectrum Data System to support nationwide spectrum research.

-### Educational Activities

 **SpectrumX Summer School on Wireless - Site Facilitator** (2023, 2024, 2025)
 - **2025:** Facilitated at University of Puerto Rico at Mayagüez (UPRM)